bisnuray/CC-Scrapper/README.md

 ```

 ## Usage

-1. Use the `/scr` command followed by the group or channel username and the number of messages to scrape.
+1.Use the `/camds`
     ```text
+    /camds /scr
+    ```

+2. Use the `/scr` command followed by the group or channel username and the number of messages to scrape.

+    ```text
     /scr @channel_username 1000
     ```

-2. Optionally, you can scrape any target bin cards
+3. Optionally, you can scrape any target bin cards

     ```text
     /scr @channel_username 1000 434769
     ```

 ✨ **Note**: Fork this repo, & Star ☀️ the repo if you liked it. and Share this repo with Proper Credit